AlchemicRaker/fire/README.md

 ## Vector Design

 Startup, NMI, and IRQ vectors contain very common bits of code, but also contain code that is highly game-specific.
 We understand how critical timing is in these places, so we have provided that common code (as described below) and left the rest open for you.

+Vectors are organized and documented below by _segment name_.
+Some segments are used by the Fire template, and some are used by libraries.
+All of them contain a `_GAME` segment already set up and reserved for your use.

 ### Startup Vector Implementation